staghuntrpg/agar/README.md

 ## 2. User Guide

-1. The environment is defined in `Env.py`.
-This implementation supports multi-agent tasks, so you can specify any number of players (`--num_controlled_agent`),  i.e. you are allowed to control multiple agents by passing a `[N, 3]` 2D array.
-The state space for each agent is `[mouse.x, mouse.y, Split/Feed/Non-operation]`.
+1. The Reinforcement Learning (RL) environment is defined in `Env.py`.
+This implementation supports multi-agent tasks, so you can specify any number of players (i.e. hyperparameter `num_controlled_agent`),  which means you are allowed to control multiple agents by passing a `[N, 3]` 2D array, where `N` is numbers of controlled agents, `3` is the dimension of action space.
+The action space for each agent can be described as `[mouse.x, mouse.y, Split/Feed/Non-operation]`, where `mouse.x, mouse.y` are continuous, while `Split/Feed/Non-operation` is discrete.
+There are two options for reward setting: `std` and `agg`, which correspond to the standard setting and aggressive setting of the paper.
+Note that this implementation only supports FFA mode (i.e. hyperparameter`gamemode=0`)

 2. The game configuration is defined in `Config.py`, we would suggest you to keep the default parameters.

 ## 3. Enjoy

 We provide `HumanControl.py` for quick check and sample use.
 You can use the following command to play with mouse and keyboard.
-There are 2 agents by default, you can change `num_agents` if you want.
+There are 2 agents by default, and you can change `num_agents` to any number you want.
 Hope you enjoy this game:)

 ```
 python HumanControl.py